 - Rearrange the Song: Notably, "Youngstown" was reworked from a mournful acoustic ballad to furious rocker capped by possibly the wildest guitar solo in Springsteen's entire catalogue.

 - The "Live In Dublin" album contains several classic Springsteen songs that have been rewritten to sound like folk songs (this was right after his folk album We Shall Overcome: The Seeger Sessions was released and he was on tour with the Sessions Band).
+"Open All Night", in particular, is transformed from a short track with a low, urgent vocal over a single thrumming guitar to an upbeat ten-minute barnstormer that gives everyone in the Sessions Band (all eighteen of them) a chance to sing or solo.

 - Recycled Lyrics: Nebraska has some examples: "Atlantic City" and "Johnny 99" both have the narrator mention having "debts no honest man can pay".
 "State Trooper" and "Open All Night" share the couplet "in the wee wee hours your mind gets hazy / radio relay towers lead me to my baby".
 In "State Trooper", the "radio's jammed up with talk show stations", whereas in "Open All Night" it's "jammed up with gospel stations".